phantasie-schmiede/psb-foundation/README.md

 relates to an existing table in the database and detects if it extends another model from a different extension and manipulates the TCA accordingly.

 You can provide configuration options via PHPDoc-annotations.
 Available annotations with default values can be found in `psb_foundation/Classes/Annotations/TCA`.
+The available annotation properties also include onChange, label, position, etc.
 There are more annotations than unique field types.
 This extension offers different presets, e.g.

 - type: input
   - Date
   - DateTime
   - Input
   - Integer
   - Link
 - type: inline (FileReference)
   - Document
   - Image
+- type: select
+  - Inline
+  - MM

 Simple example: